In accordance with the Cultural Agreement Programme between Denmark and Egypt, the following scholarships are available for students from Egypt:

 Applicants must apply through, and be nominated by, their own national authorities.
 Please contact the Egyptian Ministry of Higher Education, Scholarships Department,

 وزارة التعليم العالي

 for further information.

-Candidates nominated by their national authority must be approved by the Danish Agency for Higher Education and the desired host institution in Denmark.
-The Danish Agency for Higher Education screens all applications before forwarding them on to the requested institutions for assessment and final approval.
+Candidates nominated by their national authority must be approved by the Danish Agency for Science and Higher Education and the desired host institution in Denmark.
+The Danish Agency for Science and Higher Education screens all applications before forwarding them on to the requested institutions for assessment and final approval.